Joji Obara: Trial

-In October 2000, Obara was charged with drugging, raping and killing Blackman, as well as with raping eight other women and the manslaughter of Ridgway.
+In October 2000, Obara was charged with the drugging, rape and murder of Blackman, as well as the manslaughter of Ridgway and the raping of eight other women.
 His trial began on July 4, 2001.
-On April 24, 2007, he was found guilty of multiple rape charges and manslaughter, but was acquitted of Blackman's rape and murder for lack of direct evidence.
-Evidence supporting his guilt of rape included the approximately 400 videos shot by Obara, which showed him engaged in date rape (including one with Ridgway).
+On April 24, 2007, Obara was found guilty of multiple charges of rape and manslaughter, but was acquitted of Blackman's rape and murder for lack of direct evidence.
+Evidence supporting his guilt of rape included the approximately 400 videos shot by Obara, which showed him raping women (including one with Ridgway).
 For the charge of manslaughter, the prosecutor produced an autopsy report showing traces of chloroform in Ridgway's liver and a paper trail showing that Obara accompanied her to the hospital before she died.
 In Blackman's case, however, the prosecutor could not produce any forensic evidence linking Obara to her death.
-Her cause of death could not be determined.
+Blackman's cause of death could not be determined.